JeffOwOSun/gpu-bm3d/README.md

 ## What we plan to achieve

+### The Code

-**The Code** Our primary goal is to come up with an efficient bm3d implementation that rivals and even outperforms the exisiting open source implemtation.
-We aim to do real-time denoising with the algorithm.
+Our primary goal is to come up with an efficient bm3d implementation that rivals and even outperforms the exisiting open source implemtation.

+#### First version

+In order to achieve this we will profile the pre-existing OpenCV implementation to find out the most computationally expensive part.
+We'll then devise a parallel work distribution scheme by analyzing the dependencies.
+If necessary, approximations of the original algorithm may be taken without affecting the overall performance.
+The first version of GPU implementation will mainly focus on correctness.

+#### Second version

+After we verify our implementation, we will analyze the bottlenecks and further optimize the performance.
+We'll try to improve over first version by removing duplicate calculations, reducing cache misses and lowering artifactual communications.
+We aim to apply our algorithm to real-time scenario if possible.

+#### Demostration
 We will show pre-processed outputs and compare with inputs at poster session.
+If time allowed, a live demo will also be implemented.

+### The Analysis
-**The Analysis** We'll also produce a detailed performance analysis with timing instructions and perf to pin-point the bottlenecks and compare our algorithm with the open source implementation.
+We'll also produce a detailed performance analysis with timing instructions and perf to pin-point the bottlenecks and compare our algorithm with the open source implementation.
 Charts and graphs of speedups, scalability, latency, effectiveness and bottlenecks of each system will be included, as well as our thoughts and reasoning.

 We will answer the following key questions in our analysis